Akomal/Data-Engineering-Portfolio/README.md

 # Data Engineering Portfolio
 Greetings!
 My name is Komal, and I'm excited to share my still developing data engineer portfolio.
 Within this repository, you'll find my personal projects which I have built as I learn new skills.

-<h2><a href="https://github.com/Akomal/Eurovision-Data-Pipeline-using-GCP">Eurovision Data Pipeline using GCP</a></h2>
+<a href="https://github.com/Akomal/Eurovision-Data-Pipeline-using-GCP">Eurovision Data Pipeline using GCP</a>

-Used GCP, Airflow and python to build a data pipeline that cleans and transforms the data and make it avaible in BigQuery for visualizations.